ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 Link each of your notebooks or .py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

+Data acquisition and cleaning is handled by the feature_extraction.ipynb.
+This code first utilizes Spotify's API in order to obtain streaming data on hip-hop songs released between 1980 and 2020.
+Using the JSON data, it is formatted into a Pandas Dataframe.
+The first cleaning step was to replace any duplicate songs.
+Then, we needed to replace any songs that were not hip-hop, as Spotify tended to mix in R&B and funk songs into the mix as well, with the 3rd most popular song in the genre from that year.
+To further develop the dataset, we added in songs that were very representative of hip-hop in their years but did not make the Spotify list: songs by artists such as Kendrick Lamar, Kanye West, Jay-Z, 2Pac, Dr. Dre, Travis Scott, Lil Pump, Lil Nas X, and Pete Rock.
+Using Spotify's built-in API, we then extracted audio features with the purpose of augmenting future features.
+From here, we started matching audio files with their respective entries in the dataset then created a function to get features such as MFCCs, chroma features, zero crossing rate, spectral bandwidth, spectral centroid, and spectral rolloff.
+Now, we had the dataset we needed to move forward.

 ## Results

 (30 points)